dxc-technology/halstack-style-guide/components/dropdown/README.md

 As it is widely used, an arrow linked with the label of the dropdown should be shown to indicate the user that more options are available but are currently hidden.

 By default, every dropdown will be extending underneath his main container if the space in the screen is enough to contain all the size declared for the pop-up.

-If the dropdown has options with submenus, this will be indicated with an arrow too, but in this case, the submenu appears by the right side, so the direction of the arrow should be placed in correspondence.

 Once an option is selected by the user, the main container has to reflect the option chosen and the dropdown has to be closed after the user's click.